Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Preliminaries

-Now we recall the following result, which proves the existence of a distinguished element in each coconnected C*-weak Hopf algebra satisfying a ``pulling-through equation''.
+Now we recall the following result, which proves the existence of a distinguished element satisfying a ``pulling-through equation'' in each connected C*-WHA.
 These properties turn out to be enough to understand the properties of renormalization fixed points.